-The longest stage takes 0.5ns, and overhead is 0.1ns, so this sets cycle time at 0.6ns (1.67GHz; to convert between Ghz and ns: $GHz = \frac{1}{ns}$).
+The longest stage takes 0.5ns, and overhead is 0.1ns, so this sets cycle time at 0.6ns (1.67GHz; to convert between GHz and ns: $\text{GHz} = \frac{1}{ns}$).
 How much speedup is this over a non-pipelined implementation?
-Superficially, we can add the cycle times of the nonpipelined machine, but we should also take into account the fact that some instructions don't use all stages and in a nonpipelined implementation could therefore finish faster.
+Superficially, we can add the cycle times of the nonpipelined machine, but we should also take into account the fact that some instructions don't use all stages and a nonpipelined implementation could possibly be designed to finish faster.
 In our 5-stage pipeline, only memory operations need all 5 stages (other instructions are idle in the MEM stage).
 To work out what average instruction execution time a non-pipelined machine takes, we need an instruction mix.
 Assume instructions break down as follows (as a fraction of all instructions executed in a particular workload):

 - load 20%

 - store 10%

 - branch 20%

-- ALU operation 50%
+• ALU operation - 50%